shivsharma-cmyk/cs30-major-project/proposal.md

 ## Need to have list
 - Have a moving background
-- Have blocks to able to break and get stuff
+- Have blocks able to break and get stuff
 - Have some enemys
+- Have a man charcter moving
+- Have a time and lives count
 ## Nice to have list
+- Have the main charcter double jump
+- Select a different charcter